kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 So far, we have seen how to box types.
 "NOTE: Boxing should be done only when absolutely necessary."
 We also saw how we can box types that actually preserves their original type and how it can leverage for cases like AnyHashable.

 This is the whole idea how AnyHashable in Swift core library works.
 There are other pieces of functionality I havent added just to make the topic concise.
-They can be found on Swift github repo.
+They can be found [on Swift github repo page](https://github.com/apple/swift/blob/master/stdlib/public/core/AnyHashable.swift).
 They have rich documentation but requires a lot of researching to get to know the why were they created like the way they are.

 This is how, swift bridges NSArray to [AnyHashable] and NSDictionary to AnyHashable: Any] providing a homogeneous boxed collection to work with.